AbolarinMary/LITA-CUSTOMER-PROJECT/README.md

+---
 **Instructions**
+---

 1. Excel:

-o Analyze customer data using pivot tables to find subscription patterns.
+-  Analyze customer data using pivot tables to find subscription patterns.

-o Calculate the average subscription duration and identify the most popular subscription types.
+-  Calculate the average subscription duration and identify the most popular subscription types.

-o Create any other interesting reports.
+-  Create any other interesting reports.